ArunKarthik2197/sp19-202-cavka/journal/Scrum_task_all_week_kavya.md

 ####What tasks did I work on / complete?

-Implemented visitor pattern to collate health of players and provide player with the feedback on damage.
+Implemented visitor pattern to collate health of players and provide player with the feedback on damage.<br>
-Code Clean up
+Code Clean up<br>
-Bug Fixes:
+Bug Fixes:<br>
-Health in the visitor pattern was not updating properly for the undead class.
+Health in the visitor pattern was not updating properly for the undead class.<br>
-Memento pattern was giving a null pointer exception as the World object was not properly passed.
+Memento pattern was giving a null pointer exception as the World object was not properly passed. <br>

-**####XP value Feedback:**
+**####XP value Feedback:**<br>
-Suggestions on code clean-up.
+Suggestions on code clean-up.<br>

 **####What am I planning to work on next?
 None